JimTornvall/HA-TDD-Chess/README.md

 - **Board is the wrong way** switch places of BLACK and WHITE, in init and piecePawn
 - Extend asserts with more information, so you see what went wrong
 - Make sure all pieces test illegal moves
+- Check when a player moves if opponent king becomes in check